theteam/tapas-directory/Readme.md

 Tapas is heavily API driven and is intended to provide your applications with a performant API layer and a simple admin area to manage your content.

+## Running Directory

+Authentication credentials are bootstrapped with username/password of admin/password.
+This will allow you to create users to get you started.
+This is currently hardcoded in src/controllers/auth.js